RinkM/Odin12-Weather/readme.md

 Smokey Fireman Photo by Brett Sayles on Pexals Sunflower Clear Sky Photo by K Zoltan on Pexals
 Snowy cabin in lake - Photo by Federico Bottos on Unsplash

+Lightening in Field Photo by Eugene Triguba on Unsplash

+Rain through Window Photo by Gil Ribeiro on Unsplash Snowy Landscape Photo by Michael Hacker on Unsplash

+Cloudy / Smokey City Photo by Aleksandar Pasaric on Pexals Smoke Photo by Kseniya Budko: https://www.pexels.com/photo/photo-of-white-smoke-9025591/